-This post was originally published on GSB's website as a Legal Alert on August 13, 2018.
+This post was originally published on GSB's website as a GSB Client Update on August 13, 2018.

 Is Sports Betting Legal?